tanrobotix/tanrobotix.github.io/src/pages/posts/kubesphere-at-zalopay-infrastructure.md

 ---
-title: 'KubeSphere allow ZaloPay Ops Team accrue more time to do other things'
+title: 'KubeSphere allows ZaloPay Ops Team to accrue more time to do other things'
 excerpt: KubeSphere allows ZaloPay Ops Team to devote more time and efforts automating management and workflow...
 date: 2020-06-22T19:20:00+07:00
 thumb_img_path: "/images/kubesphere.jpg"